DreamLab/VmShepherd/docs/user/getting_started.rst

 Getting started
 ===============

-Run VmShepherd in docker
+Run VmShepherd in Docker
 ------------------------

-The simplest way to run VmShepherd with example config is to use docker.
+The simplest way to run VmShepherd with an example config is to use docker.

 .. code-block:: bash